eclipse-tractusx/.github/profile/README.md

   - **[Catena-X Ecosystem](https://catena-x.net/en/)** operated for example by **[Cofinity-X](https://www.cofinity-x.com/)**.
   - **[Chem-X](https://www.chem-x.de)**: project which brings dataspaces closer to the chemical industry.
   - **[Contruct-X](https://construct-x.org)**: project which builds a dataspace to the contruction industry.
+  - **[Wind-X](https://www.iat.rwth-aachen.de/cms/iat/forschung/projekte/~bkmazw/wind-x/?lidx=1)**: the overall aim of Wind-X is to develop a federated, decentralized data space for the wind industry based on a cloud-edge infrastructure

 ## How to Get Involved